Find Web Elements using Selenium WebDriver

-Note: There are some websites where the right click is disabled. eg. IRCTC, banking websites, etc. In order to open developer’s tool on these websites click “Fn+F12”.
+Note: There are some websites where the right-click is disabled. eg. IRCTC, banking websites, etc. In order to open the developer’s tool on these websites click “Fn+F12”.

 Developer’s tools are not user-friendly and we can not write X path and CSS selectors for them.

 FireBug is an add on available with the Firefox browser only.
 It is used to identify the web-elements on a web page.